arush-gupta/arush-gupta.github.io/_pages/about.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
+>"...because the strong man who has known power all his life, may lose respect for that power, but a weak man knows the value of strength, and knows... compassion." – Dr Abraham Erskine

 Hello!
 I am an explorer.

 I explore the physical world, people, cities, and economies using tools from science, philosophy, history, economics, complex systems, and social dynamics — and, of course, my own two feet, hands, and ears.

 I'm currently listening to: Steal My Thunder (From "Twisters") by Connor Smith

+As of 10th March 2025, I’m positioning myself as a Research Consultant—what I like to call a "Research Therapist."
+I aim to help researchers and professionals break through barriers and pivot out of stagnation by offering fresh perspectives and new directions for stalled projects.

+My strengths never lay in executing the research, but in problem definition and generating innovative solutions.
+By providing strategic guidance rather than doing your work for you, I help individuals and teams move forward with clarity and renewed focus, sort of helping them revive their stalled research engines.

+I will offer affordable one-hour sessions to help people gain insights and advance their work.
+This approach will allow me to build my reputation as someone who can drive change without getting entangled in bureaucracy or emotional labor.

+My motto, "Escaping from Hell," reflects my ability to guide individuals through tough situations, unlocking the potential of their strengths and helping them move past stagnated research.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.